Depersonalization-derealization disorder: Society and culture

-Depersonalization disorder has appeared in a variety of media.
-The director of the autobiographical documentary Tarnation, Jonathan Caouette, had depersonalization disorder.
-The screenwriter for the 2007 film Numb had depersonalization disorder, as does the film's protagonist played by Matthew Perry.
-Norwegian painter Edvard Munch's famous masterpiece The Scream may have been inspired by depersonalization disorder.
-In Glen Hirshberg's novel The Snowman's Children, main female plot characters throughout the book had a condition that is revealed to be depersonalization disorder.
-Suzanne Segal had an episode in her 20s that was diagnosed by several psychologists as depersonalization disorder, though Segal herself interpreted it through the lens of Buddhism as a spiritual experience, commonly known as "Satori" or "Samadhi".
-The song "Is Happiness Just a Word?" by hip hop artist Vinnie Paz describes his struggle with depersonalization disorder.
-Adam Duritz, of the band Counting Crows, has often spoken about his diagnosis of depersonalization disorder.
+Depersonalization derealization disorder has appeared in a variety of media.
+The director of the autobiographical documentary Tarnation, Jonathan Caouette, had depersonalization derealization disorder.
+The screenwriter for the 2007 film Numb had depersonalization derealization disorder, as does the film's protagonist played by Matthew Perry.
+Norwegian painter Edvard Munch's famous masterpiece The Scream may have been inspired by depersonalization derealization disorder.
+In Glen Hirshberg's novel The Snowman's Children, main female plot characters throughout the book had a condition that is revealed to be depersonalization derealization disorder.
+Suzanne Segal had an episode in her 20s that was diagnosed by several psychologists as depersonalization derealization disorder, though Segal herself interpreted it through the lens of Buddhism as a spiritual experience, commonly known as "Satori" or "Samadhi".
+The song "Is Happiness Just a Word?" by hip hop artist Vinnie Paz describes his struggle with depersonalization derealization disorder.
+Adam Duritz, of the band Counting Crows, has often spoken about his diagnosis of depersonalization derealization disorder.